Image & Video APIs

 • Setting a specific image as the video poster, including applying image transformations on the specified image.

 • Adding a floating player when less than half the player becomes visible on screen.
-This can be set to appear in the bottom left or right and includes a button to close.
+You can set this to appear in the bottom left or right and includes a button to close.

 • Defining the preferred set of video source types.
 By default, the players uses automatic format selection to select the optimal file type based on the user's device and browser.

 • Customizing the video player font.
-(The font is applied to titles, descriptions, recommendations, time counter, etc.)
+(The font gets applied to titles, descriptions, recommendations, time counter, etc.)

 In the video tag: